Ai Accountant

 1. ClearTax (ClearGST)

-Strong for GST filing + 2A/2B reconciliation workflows; built around matching and exception buckets.
+Strong for GST filing and 2A/2B reconciliation workflows.
+Built around matching and exception buckets.

 2. Winman GST

-Popular with CAs for GST return filing + automated 2A/2B reconciliation; also supports Tally/Excel imports.
+Popular with CAs for GST return filing and automated 2A/2B reconciliation.
+Also supports Tally and Excel imports.

 3. KDK Spectrum Cloud (GST)

-CA-focused GST platform with reconciliation + client management style workflow (often used in multi-client practices).
+CA-focused GST platform with reconciliation and client management style workflow.
+Often used in multi-client practices.

 4. IRIS Sapphire (GST Reconciliation)